ONSdigital/rm-action-service/API.md

 }
 ```

-An `HTTP 404 Not Found` status code is returned if the action plan job with the specified ID could not be found.
+An `HTTP 404 Not Found` status code is returned if the action plan job with the specified Id could not be found.

 ## Create Action Plan Job
-* `POST /actionplans/{actionplanId}/jobs` will create an action plan job (i.e. execute the action plan) for the action plan with the given id.
+* `POST /actionplans/{actionplanId}/jobs` will create an action plan job (i.e. execute the action plan) for the action plan with the given Id.

 **Required parameters**: `createdBy` as the creator of the action plan job.